Examples of Work Related Injuries

 2. Should have known the injury was caused by their employment

-Example: Let’s say that Emilio, while at work, noticed his wrist was hurting from lifting boxes and decided to go to Doctor K on January 10th 2021.
-However, Doctor K gave him some mild treatment and told him to go back to work; and Emilio did so without filing a workers’ compensation claim.
-A few months later on March 10th 2021, Emilio had no choice but to stop working because of his wrist pain.
-Since it has been three months since his last medical treatment, which is still within the one-year statute of limitations, Emilio may file a workers’ compensation claim against his employer.
+Example: Let’s say that Emilio noticed his wrist was hurting from lifting boxes and decided to go to Doctor K on February 19th, 2023.
+Doctor K gives him some mild treatment and told him to go back to work without filing a workers’ compensation claim.

 Consult with an experienced attorney for more information

-If you believe you have a continuous trauma injury claim, we can help get you the benefits you deserve.
+If you believe you have a repetitive motion injury claim, the LA attorneys at C&B Law Group can help get you the benefits you deserve.
 Your justice is our priority.
-Find Out What We Can Offer You?

 Get Started Now